Update: We updated this post on Apr. 22, 2020 to reflect the fact that the cash advance rate dropped to 21.99% from 22.99%.

 The Cobalt is best for young, urban professionals who spend a significant portion of their money on going out, dining, and travelling.
 These users would reap the most benefit from using this card, though with up to 2% back on travel purchases it could also be a good option for frequent travellers who want a generally high-earning rewards card to boost their savings and take advantage of the included travel insurance.

-With the Cobalt card, American Express has released a fantastic rewards card for urbanites who spend a lot of money on drinking, dining, and getting around.
-With rewards earnings of 2% to 5% on a vast majority of your spending, it has one of the best rewards rates on the market and a solid perks program that justify its monthly fee.
+With the Cobalt card, American Express has released a fantastic rewards card for urbanites who spend a lot of money on drinking, dining and getting around.
+With rewards earnings of 2% to 5% on the vast majority of your spending, it has one of the best rewards rates on the market and a solid perks program that justify its monthly fee.

 However, the reduced number of merchants that accept American Express somewhat limits the card’s usefulness.
 It’s still one of the best daily spending credit cards available in Canada and would make a great primary card for most young professionals.